Benzoyl Peroxide for Acne and How Does it Work

 • It helps to unplug the blocked pores.

 One can buy benzoyl peroxide online or direct from the pharmacy.
 It comes in different brand names and strengths.
 Benzoyl Peroxide acts like an antiseptic when applied to the skin.
-It is a product that comes in different strengths and forms of lotions, gels, soaps, and liquids to treat acne.
+It is a product that comes in different strengths and forms, including lotions, gels, soaps, and liquids, to treat acne.

 How does Benzoyl Peroxide treat Acne?

 Benzoyl Peroxide unclogs skin pores.
 It also helps to stop the growth of germs/bacteria and causing acne pimples and cystic lesions.
 In the first use, your acne may get worse; your skin may get red and peel, don’t get panic, it is a normal course of action as treating acne is not a quick fix.
-You need to use this product for as long as 4 to 6 weeks before your acne starts improving.
+You need to use this product for 4 to 6 weeks before your acne starts to improve.

 Does Benzoyl Peroxide Treatment have side effects?

-Yes, some of the minor side effects can be faced like:
+Yes, some of the minor side effects can be faced such as:

 • Dry or peeling skin